Private water supplies

 What happens if the supply does not meet the standards?

-In the first instance advice will be given on various improvements which can be made.
-These may include:
+Advice on improvements which can be made, may include:

 - fencing off a spring chamber to stop animals entering and contaminating the area

 - creating an exclusion zone for the spreading of fertilizers around the spring or well

 - the improvement of drainage around the supply

 Sometimes it may prove necessary to install a filter to remove or lower the level of a particular substance.
 Examples include: